2019-20 Scholarship Program Policies

-Beginning this year, we will only accept online applications.
-To access the online 2018 Virginia Sheriffs’ Institute scholarship application, please click HERE.
+To access the online 2019-20 Virginia Sheriffs’ Institute scholarship application, please check back here in January 2019

 A. Students must be a permanent resident in a Virginia county or city where their sheriff is a member of the Virginia Sheriffs’ Institute (VSI) and has authorized the VSI to conduct a direct mail special appeal to raise funds for the scholarship program.